jedisct1/go-hpke-compact/README.md

 A client can encrypt data for a server to decrypt *OR* the other way round.

-Encrypting on both sides will cause nonces to repeat.
+Unless half-duplex operation is guaranteed, encrypting on both sides will cause nonces to repeat, with serious security implications when using the AEADs supported by HPKE.

+If you need to communicate both ways, creating two contexts, where each party simultaneously act as a client and a server, is necessary.

 ## Usage